All posts

 The Dublin Castle, Camden

-A Camden institution since the 80s.
-Madness, Blur, and Travis all played here early in their careers.
+A Camden institution with over 40 years of live music since Madness helped establish its reputation from 1979.
+Blur and Travis also played here early in their careers.
 The back room hosts live music most nights and the booking is eclectic.
 Genre focus: Rock, indie, punk.

 For Artists: How to Get Booked